Nditah/100-days-of-code/README.md

 ### Day 47: November 2, 2020

 **Today's Progress**: Worked on the Weather App.
 Managed to solve major issues, implemented search and temperature unit converter.
-Now working on fetching data asyncronusly based on geolocalization.
+Now working on fetching data asynchronously based on geolocalization.

 **Thoughts:** I've been struggling a lot but also learned a lot through this project.